Deep Dive: Cutting Corners

 12. The coat closet and storage room in the foyer.
 These angled corners provide the added benefit of making more efficient use of space: both storage areas get to be larger without sacrificing smooth egress through the foyer.

-My home won't appear in House Beautiful or Architectural Digest (as if I cared either way), but at least it won't show up at McMansion Hell—an awesome website that leaves me in stitches!
+My home will never appear in House Beautiful or Architectural Digest (as if I cared), but at least it won't show up at McMansion Hell—an awesome website that leaves me in stitches!

 More Deep Dives